Panchadip-128/Visualizing-Epsilon-Decay-and-Scores-in-Reinforcement-Learning/README.md

 Performance is evaluated using:
 Average Reward per Episode: Measures the effectiveness of the agent's actions.
 Epsilon Decay: Tracks the exploration rate, indicating how the agent balances exploration vs. exploitation.
-Overflow Events: Counts occurrences when the waste level exceeds the maximum capacity.
+Overflow Events: Counts occurrences when the waste level exceeds the maximum capacity as per previous updation.

 6) Visualization: